The Bankrate promise

 “Credit unions are full-service, with the same products as banks.
 They’re just structured differently, and that results in significant benefits for credit union members,” Schenk says.

 This member focus could also mean a more nuanced dialog about your financial situation before the credit union approves or denies your loan.
 Credit unions may be more understanding and lenient than traditional banks in lending decisions.

 5. Becoming a member is easy

-Some are under the impression that credit unions are open only to people who work for a certain company, industry or government entity, and that anyone not a part of a group can’t join.
+Some believe credit unions are open only to people who work for a certain company, industry or government entity and that anyone not a part of a group can’t join.
 Meyer says this is no longer the case.
 “Most credit unions will allow anyone to join.”

 CUNA has credit unions with community charters that allow them to serve larger geographic areas.
-If you are looking for a credit union near you, visit ASmarterChoice.org and type in your ZIP code.
+If you seek a credit union near you, visit ASmarterChoice.org and type in your ZIP code.
 “It would be shocking to find a consumer who didn’t have access to a credit union,” Schenk says.

 6. Car loans are a huge part of what credit unions do

 Don’t be surprised if an auto dealer refers you to a credit union before a bank.

 Credit union loan balances for new and used cars alike increased year-over-year by 17.9 percent and 19 percent, respectively, according to 2022 NCUA data.
 Credit unions had $166.8 billion in loan balances for new cars at the end of the third quarter of 2022 and $305.3 billion for used cars.